cellularmitosis/splice/README.md

 This would create a directory `~/local/.pruned/home_<user>_opt_foo-2.0~<datestring>~<uniquestring>` which would contain all of the files which would have conflicted with foo-2.0.

-This arrangement makes it easy to "undo" the prune later if needed (just rsync the `.pruned` directory back into its original location).
+This arrangement makes it easy to "undo" the prune later (just rsync the `.pruned` directory back into its original location).

 # Latest release: